knjk04/dataset-generator/README.md

 1. Install pre-commit hook: `pre-commit install`
 1. (Optional) run hook: `pre-commit run --all-files`

+The `backend` and `frontend` directories also contain `requirements` that need to be installed if running locally without Docker.

 PyCharm:
 Mark the `src` directory as sources root:
 ![PyCharm sources root](docs/pycharm.png)